An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems

 \section{Introduction}

+Controlled dynamical systems, where an agent can influence an environment through actions and receive partial observations, emerge in numerous applications in robotics and automatic control.
+Modeling and learning these systems from data is of great importance in these fields.

+The general problem of learning dynamical systems from data (also known as system identification) has been extensively studied and several methods were proposed to tackle it.
+However, having an expressive, efficient and consistent method for non-linear controlled systems remains an open problem.

-Modeling and learning dynamical systems (also known as system identification) is of great importance in numerous applications such as robotics and econometrics.
-Spectral algorithms offer tractable and statistically consistent methods for system identification as opposed to traditional methods such as EM and MCMC.
-Spectral algorithms avoid the use of latent variables to represent states.
-Instead, they use a \emph{predictive} state, defined as the expectation of sufficient statistics (or features) of future observations \footnote{There is a class of spectral algorithms that maintains the latent variable view.
-This is exemplified by tensor decomposition methods\cite{tensor_factorization}.} .
-Initially introduced for linear Gaussian systems \cite{vanoverschee:96}, these algorithms have been extended to discrete systems \cite{hkz,rrhmm,boots:11:plan}.
+Many system identification methods rely on likelihood-based optimization or sampling using EM, MCMC or gradient descent. which makes them prone to poor local optima.
+There is another class of methods that alleviates the local optima problem and offers a tractable and statistically consistent approach to system identification.
+These methods, usually referred to as spectral algorithms, have two key properties in common: predictive representation and method of moments.
+Instead of the state being a latent variable, they represent the estimated state by the expectation of sufficient statistics (or features) of future observations; and they use method of moments to learn model parameters from data.\footnote{There is a class of spectral algorithms that maintains the latent variable view.
+This is exemplified by tensor decomposition methods~\citep{tensor_factorization}.}

-There have been two recent advancements related to spectral algorithms.
-First, it has been shown that a wide class of spectral learning algorithms for uncontrolled systems is an instance of a two-stage regression framework \cite{hefny:15}, where system identification is reduced to solving a set of regression problems.
-This framework allows for seamless integration of compressing non-linearities, sparsity\cite{xia2016} and online learning \cite{onlineivr} into system identification.
-Second, it has been demonstrated that discrete system identification methods can be extended into continuous non-parametric variants while maintaining the tractability and consistency of learning through the concept of Hilbert space embedding of distributions \cite{hsehmm,hsepsr}.
+Initially introduced for linear-Gaussian systems~\citep{vanoverschee:96}, these algorithms have been extended to discrete systems~\citep{hkz,rrhmm,boots:11:plan} and then to general smooth continuous systems~\citep{hsepsr}.
+More recently, it has been shown that a wide class of spectral learning algorithms for uncontrolled systems are instances of a two-stage regression framework~\citep{hefny:15}, where system identification is reduced to solving a set of regression problems.
+This framework allows for seamless integration of compressing non-linearities, sparsity~\citep{xia2016} and online learning~\citep{onlineivr} into system identification, and for establishing theoretical guarantees by leveraging the rich literature on supervised regression.

-In controlled dynamical systems the user can affect the system through \emph{actions}.
-Controlled systems present a variety of challenges not present in uncontrolled systems.